 Irvine, Ca 92602

-NOT SURE IF THIS WORKSHOP IS FOR YOU?
+NOT SURE IF THIS COURSE IS FOR YOU?

-Although the drills covered in this workshop were designed with surfing and ocean sports in mind, you don’t have to be an experienced surfer or paddler (or even an athlete for that matter) to benefit from this workshop.
-This course benefits athletes of all levels and from all sports and can even help improve your everyday stress response if you are not necessarily an athlete.
+Although the drills covered in this course were designed with surfing and ocean sports in mind, you don’t have to be an experienced surfer or paddler (or even an athlete for that matter) to benefit from this course.
+The techniques learned here benefit athletes of all levels and from all sports and can even help improve your everyday stress response if you are not necessarily an athlete.

-Whether you are a proficient athlete looking to learn more about your body and to gain an edge, or someone looking to improve your overall fitness and confidence, this workshop is for you.
+Whether you are a proficient athlete looking to learn more about your body and to gain an edge, or someone looking to improve your overall fitness and confidence, this course is for you.

 BASIC COURSE SCHEDULE

-The Breath Control for Athletes Workshop follows this basic course schedule.
+The Breath Control and Ocean Confidence course follows this basic course schedule.
 Each course typically runs between 4 and 5 hours including breaks.

 LEARN FREEDIVING BASICS